|•Seine River Cruises »||• Moulin Rouge »|

-A pocket-size English to French dictionary will come in handy, especially when you're trying to decipher a menu or other writing in French.
+For us, a pocket-size English-to-French dictionary comes in handy on a daily basis in Paris, especially when we're trying to decipher a menu or other writings in French.

-We recommend a couple of things.
-First, a good French phrasebook to help you with what you really know how to say.
-Second, a small English to French dictionary to look up French words.
+First, a good French phrasebook to help you with what you really need to know how to say.
+Second, a small English to French dictionary to look up specific words.

 For instance, what the heck does that sign mean that's a red-bordered circle with a red slash through it and the words "Sauf Riverains".
 You may know that sauf means except, but still… "Except Rivers"?
 "Except River Dwellers"?